pooyasf/pooyasf.github.io/_pages/about.md

 ---

 I'm a Masters's student of Applied Mathematics at Sharif University of Technology.
 Previously, I have completed my Bachelor's degree in Electrical Engineering at Isfahan University of Technology.
-I'm mainly interested in Complex Systems (like financial markets), time series analysis, and the application of deep learning in these areas.
+I'm mainly interested in Complex Systems, time series analysis, and the application of deep learning in these areas.

-I've put several of my previous projects [here](https://pooyasf.github.io/projects/){:target="_self"} .
+You can find several older projects [here](https://pooyasf.github.io/projects/){:target="_self"} .

 I love traveling and exploring nature.
 During these explorations, I do analog photography.
 I love the technical details of doing analog photography.
 There is a collection of my photos [here](https://pooyasf.github.io/photos/){:target="_self"}.
 They were taken while I was traveling to different parts of Iran.